Azelaic acid Finacea, Skinoren

 Some medicines are not suitable for people with certain conditions, and sometimes a medicine may only be used if extra care is taken.
 For these reasons, before you start using azelaic acid it is important that your doctor knows:

 - If you are taking any medicines or using any other skin preparations.
-This includes any which are available to buy without a prescription, such as herbal and complementary medicines.
+This includes any which are available to buy without a prescription, as well as herbal and complementary medicines.

 - If you have ever had an allergic reaction to a medicine or skin product.